engtomhat/focus-guard/README.md

 Your support helps maintain and improve this extension!

+## Privacy Notes
+🔍 Focus Guard is designed to block distracting websites, not tracking requests.
+- Allows common tracking paths (e.g., `facebook.com/tr/`) to maintain site functionality
+- No user activity data is collected by the extension itself

 ## License
 GNU General Public License v3.0 - See [LICENSE](LICENSE) for full text